-With the assumption that the average cost is 1500 euros* per user per year for running an installed CRM, we can assume that this is very expensive for a small business.
-This is where we can begin to consider Open Source CRM solutions that may be a good option to integrate from an economic point of view.
+Today, the average cost of a CRM software is about 1500 euros* per user per year ( for installation and subscription).
+This can be too expensive for a small business.
+And, this is where we can begin to consider using free open source CRM solutions to optimise resources.

 *Average price observed among the 5 market leaders

 An open-source CRM refers to software that helps you organise your relationship with potential and current customers for increased customer satisfaction.
 The term "open-source" means that the software meets certain characteristics such as:

 Here are 5 free open-source CRM that we recommend using:

 Number of downloads: 11,022 active platforms

 Technology: PHP, MySQL, need to have Drupal, Joomla or Wordpress